up-n-atom/8311/docs/guides/posts/masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110.md

 <h4>Verify and reboot</h4>

-Prior to rebooting, verify that the 8311 environment variables are correct.
+Prior to rebooting, verify that the 8311 environment variables are set correctly.
 If not, proceed to correct them with the `fw_setenv` command as before.

 ``` console